Aldarius/Libft/README.md

 # Libft
-The first projects of "School 21".
+The first project of "School 21".
 Featured function from the Standard Library.